chuckboyce/Hensley/replit.md

 # User Preferences

-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language.
+- When updating Recent Changes, always include a client summary in italics that's suitable for invoices or status reports.
+Focus on results and benefits, not technical details.

 # System Architecture